AlexandraBurkitt/mypackage/README.md

 <!-- badges: end -->

-The goal of mypackage is to …
+The goal of mypackage is to generate a talking animal\!

 ## Installation